mvines/ci-gate/README.md

 immediate CI service.
 Pull Requests from 3rd party users only enter CI once the `CI` label is added to their Pull Request by a member of the project.

 Suppress CI on a particular Pull Request by applying the 'noCI' label.
+To resume CI service on the Pull Request:
+1. Remove the 'noCI' label
+2. Add new commit, close/re-open, or add the 'CI' label

 ## Setup